AnonymousAuthor0856/TransLibEval/workflow_example.md

 ... ...

-Produce only the final {target} code.
+Produce only the final Java code.
 Do not include any explanations, comments, or extra text.
-\n\nBegin {target} code now:\n
+\n\nBegin Java code now:\n
 ```

 ### 2.4 Build Execution Commands